umbraco/UmbracoDocs/umbraco-deploy/installing-deploy/new-site.md

 ---
-meta.Title: Installing Umbraco Deploy on new Umbraco website meta.Description: Steps to how Umbraco Deploy can be set up on a new Umbraco website
+description: "Steps to how Umbraco Deploy can be set up on a new Umbraco website"
 ---

 # New site